mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![binding_credential_to_environment_variable](https://github.com/user-attachments/assets/749f5ae9-a105-4481-bf60-19c136ee1447)

 ### Use MATLAB as a Tool in Pipeline Project
 To invoke MATLAB as a Jenkins tool using declarative pipeline syntax, use a `tools` block in your `Jenkinsfile`.
 To specify the tool in the block, use the `matlab` keyword followed by the name assigned to the tool on the **Tools** page.
-For example, run `myscript.m` using the MATLAB version that has been registered as a tool named R2024b.
+For example, run `myscript.m` using a preinstalled MATLAB version that has been registered as a tool named `R2024b`.

 ```groovy
 // Declarative Pipeline